dru1d-foofus/SILENTTRINITY/README.md

 ## Requirements

-- TeamServer and Client require Python >= 3.7
+- Server requires Python >= 3.7
 - SILENTTRINITY C# implant requires .NET >= 4.5

 ## Notes

 ### .NET runtime support

-The implant needs .NET 4.5 or greater due to the IronPython DLLs being compiled against .NET 4.0, also there is no `ZipArchive` .NET library prior to 4.5.
+The implant needs .NET 4.5 or greater due to the IronPython DLLs being compiled against .NET 4.0, also there is no `ZipArchive` .NET library prior to 4.5 which implant relies upon to download the initial stage containing the IronPython DLLs and the main Python code.

 Reading the source for the [IronPython Compiler](https://github.com/IronLanguages/ironpython2/tree/master/Src/IronPythonCompiler) it seems like we can get around the first issue by directly generating IL code through IKVM (I still don't understand why this works).
 However this would require modifying the compiler to generate a completely new EXE stub (definitely feasible, just time consuming to find the proper IKVM API calls).